 Students planning to take a course that has a prerequisite must have completed the prerequisite or will be blocked from registering in the class.
+See page 16 for questions and answers regarding prerequisites and corequisites.

 If a student feels they have met the prerequisite, bring evidence (transcripts or placement scores from another college) to the Counseling Office to determine appropriate placement.